MESAHub/mesa/notes/rsp2_face_w_implementation.md

 - [x] Record the pressure-work redistribution and boundary requirements.
 - [x] Check fixed-mass storage, Lt, Eq, pressure allocation and common overlap on unequal masses without MESA.
-- [ ] Finish local work identities for u/v, both energy forms and all masks.
+- [x] Derive local work identities for u/v and both energy forms; native checks remain.
-- [ ] Select the boundary contract and old-photo conversion behavior.
+- [x] Select the zero boundary contract and reject old RSP2/RSP3 layouts.
-- [ ] Derive the face zero-state predictor and audit the complete AD stencil.
+- [x] Derive the face zero-state predictor and retain the extra gas energy derivative.
-- [ ] Match the TDC viscosity spatial discretization in separate RSP2 routines,
-      with coefficient, time-state, boundary and Eq/Uq identity checks.
+- [x] Match the TDC viscosity spatial discretization in separate RSP2 routines, with coefficient, time-state, boundary and Eq/Uq identity checks.
-- [ ] Implement RSP3 face storage, its closures, fluxes and gas projection.
+- [x] Implement RSP2/RSP3 face storage, its closures, fluxes and gas projection.
-- [ ] Wire every mesh, state, output and LNA path before stellar testing.
+- [x] Wire every mesh, state, output and LNA path before stellar testing.
 - [ ] Validate placement alone against the current closure on admissible states.
 - [ ] Validate the separately derived local covariance correction.
 - [ ] Compare RSP2 cell and face layouts with the same physical coefficients.
-- [ ] Adopt a common face implementation only after both comparisons pass.
+- [ ] Establish native convergence and conservation before accepting the implementation.
-- [ ] Update the RSP3 and star_LNA manuscripts to the implemented equations.
+- [x] Update the RSP3 and star_LNA manuscripts to the implemented equations.

-Use a reviewable implementation checkpoint before replacing the current layout.
-The existing checkpoint and current uncommitted corrections are distinct states; do not discard either.
-No commit is made by this plan.
-Prefer a branch comparison over adding a permanent experimental layout control.
-If two layouts temporarily coexist, keep one clear stored layout decision and remove transitional branches after validation.
+The previous changes were amended into checkpoint `d28e05018` before implementation.
+Face changes are installed and remain uncommitted; user case settings and unrelated work are preserved.
+No experimental layout switch is added.
+The physical covariance correction remains a separate proposal.

 Mathematical checks, without MESA: